dannycochran/windable/README.md

 # Windable (v0.0.1)

-Windable is a small (4kb gzipped) configurable library for setting up wind visualizations on your maps.
+Windable is a small (6kb gzipped) configurable library for setting up wind visualizations on your maps.
 It can work with any Canvas map layer (Google Maps, Leaflet).
-Windable uses the same rendering logic from earth.nullschool and Esri's windy.js, providing an abstraction to more easily configure your maps.
+Windable uses WebGL if possible, and canvas as a default.
+Windable reuses the rendering logic from earth.nullschool, providing an abstraction to more easily configure your maps.

 The source code is annotated (but not compiled) with ClosureJS style comments.